Savilus/Savilus/README.md

 - 🔧  I am currently working on the application that is being prepared for a REAL client.
 For this reason, the code will be public until a certain point.

 &emsp; The application features:

-&emsp; - customer base management
+- customer base management

-&emsp; - sales management
+- sales management

-&emsp; - automatic preparation of contracts
+- automatic preparation of contracts

-&emsp; - automatic preparation of assembley documents
+- automatic preparation of assembley documents

-&emsp; - time management of the salespeople
+- time management of the salespeople

-&emsp; - maintinig a calendar and managing meetings
+- maintinig a calendar and managing meetings

 <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px">&nbsp;***Technologies that are used for this application***
 <div align="center">